zkportal/zk-verifier/examples/minimum_age/README.md

 In practice, you can verify that a user is older than 18 years old by the following steps:
 1. Get current timestamp and subtract 18 years.
 That's going to be "minimum age" for the circuit.
 2. Get user's date of birth as timestamp.
 That's going to be "user age" for the circuit.
+User age timestamp must be a smaller number that the minimum age timestamp.
 3. Create a proof

 You can find an example of integrating proof verification in `src/App.js`